 This is the sacrament by which we receive God’s forgiveness for our sins, especially mortal.
 As long as we are truly sorry and commit to changing, God will forgive us.

-Spiritual Direction is the practice of meeting with a religious person to receive spiritual mentoring and counseling; and receive help in resolving sinful habits, avoiding sin, and growing in holiness.
+Spiritual Direction is the practice of meeting with a priest or a member of a religious order to receive spiritual mentoring and counseling; and receive help in growing in holiness, resolving sinful habits and avoiding sin.